wptechguard-glitch/NetScanPro/README.md

 Krishan Sharma

 ## Disclaimer
-For authorized and educational testing only.
+For authorized and educational testing only.Python network scanner with port scanning, banner grabbing & service detection — tested on Metasploitable2